-Schlumbergera produces small, serrated, segmented flat stems (known as phylloclades) which grow out in a characteristic arch which it a crab-like appearance and makes them the perfect hanging plant.
+The crab-like serrated, segmented flat stems (known as phylloclades), grow out in a characteristic arch, making them a perfect hanging plant.
 Flowers grow in a variety of colours including red, rose, purple, lavender, peach, orange, cream, and white.

 Thanksgiving cactus can be grown outdoors in warm climates but unlike other succulents, it prefers to grow in partial shade.